The Ultimate Guide to Japanese Food: A Culinary Journey - Japanspecialist

 If you are a ramen enthusiast, these following spots in Japan's main cities are a must-visit:

-1. Tokyo - Ichiran Ramen: Ichiran is famous for its tonkotsu ramen with a customizable flavour profile.
+Tokyo (but also in Osaka and Fukuoka)- Ichiran Ramen: Ichiran is famous for its tonkotsu ramen with a customizable flavour profile.
 Customers can specify the richness of the broth, the firmness of the noodles, and the level of spiciness.
 This ramen chain has numerous branches throughout Japan, with the Shibuya branch being particularly popular among tourists.
+Ippudo Ramen is another chain which compete with Ichiran but that delivers great ramen as well.

 Donburi: Bowls of Comfort